meilisearch/documentation/guides/main_concepts/indexes.md

 Each index holds information about the fields found in the documents, how they get handled by MeiliSearch, and their order of importance.
 Besides, an index defines its own synonyms, relevancy rules, and stop words.
 The information of one index doesn't impact other indexes.

-For example, it means you could create on the same server synonyms for a `movie` index and other synonyms for a `clothes` index which would be different.
+For example, it means you could create on the same server synonyms for a `movie` index and other synonyms which would be different for a `clothing` index.

 ## Index UID

 The `uid` is the **unique** identifier of a given index.
 It can be found on every `indexes/:index_uid` route as `:index_uid` parameter.

-The uid is set on [index creation](/references/indexes.md#create-an-index).
+The uid is set at [index creation time](/references/indexes.md#create-an-index).
 Once a `uid` has been defined for an index, you cannot create another index with the same `uid` and the identifier **cannot be changed anymore**.

 ```json
 {